JoinCODED/WS-Flutter-M6-Navigation-GoRouter/01_Navigation/07_Passing_The_Data_Between_Pages.md

   }) : super(key: key);
 ```

-Here, we created a constructor for the **MoviePage**, and we typed the name of the variable that we created which is the **movie** variable.
+Here, we created a constructor for the **MoviePage**, which contains: the **required** keyword that notifies you to pass the movie object when you call the movie class in any dart files, and the name and type of the variable that we created.

-31. Also, note here the **required** keyword that was typed before the movie variable, this keyword tells the user when you declare the **MoviePage** class on another dart file, you need to pass the movie object inside the **MoviePage** class.

 ```dart
  const MoviePage({